 Mount Tallac is not the tallest peak in the Lake Tahoe Basin.
 However, Mount Tallac is arguably the most famous mountain of Tahoe.
 When its “cross” is filled with snow, Mount Tallac is unmistakable.

 Trailhead parking is easy to access from CA SR 89, free, and abundant.
-The views are endless in every direction when you reach the summit.
+And, of course, the views are endless in every direction when you reach the summit.

 - Total Distance: 10 miles